RebootJeff/co-compare/README.md

 - **Bower**: package manager for front-end libraries
 - **Yeoman**: scaffolding/boilerplate provider
 - **Grunt**: workflow-related task automation
-- **Stylus**: CSS pre-processor
 - **Heroku**: web app hosting provider
 - **Ubuntu**: UNIX for those of us who're too cheap for MacOS
 - **Sublime Text 2**: linter and omnipotent syntax highlighting

-### Challenges

-- Working with an asynchronous platform like Node.js is great for performance, but it can feel less straightforward for development.
-- Relational databases are tricky --especially when querying them in an asynchronous environment.
-- Authentication can be quirky, and introducing authentication to an app requires the addition of code into all parts of the app.
-With each addition comes its own set of questions (e.g., Should the view be affected?
-What access should be limited?).

 ### The Repo